groverj3/groverj3.github.io/content/pages/home.md

 save_as: index.html

-I live at the intersection between big data and biology (and buzzwords), and am very interested in applying data science concepts outside of bioinformatics.
+I live at the intersection between big data and biology (and buzzwords), and am interested in applying concepts from data and computer science in bioinformatics and beyond!

 <i class="fas fa-code" style="width:24px;height:24px;"></i>
 I code in <img src="/images/Python-Logo.png" alt="Python" style="width:100px;height:24px;">,